viettelidc-provider/terraform-provider-vopencloud/docs/data-sources/blockstorage_quotaset_v3.md

 # vopencloud\_blockstorage\_quotaset\_v3

-Use this data source to get the blockstorage quotaset v3 of an ViettelIdc project.
+Use this data source to get the blockstorage quotaset v3 of an VOpenCloud project.

 ## Example Usage